Thursday, June 06, 2024

 Image courtesy of CBS and Charles M. Schulz.

-Today marks the 75th anniversary of D-Day, the name given to the Allied invasion of Normandy in Northern France and the beginning of the subsequent liberation of Western Europe from occupation by forces of Nazi Germany during World War II.
+The sixth day of June, marks the anniversary of D-Day, the name given to the Allied invasion of Normandy in Northern France and the beginning of the subsequent liberation of Western Europe from occupation by forces of Nazi Germany during World War II.
 The invasion took place in the morning hours of Tuesday, June 6, 1944.

 Allied casualties on the first day were around just over 10,000 men, with 4,414 of these confirmed dead.
 The highest casualties inflicted among the U.S. forces were those inflicted on the 1st Infantry Division and 29th Infantry Division who stormed Omaha Beach -- about 2,000 casualties.
 The Germans suffered anywhere between 4,000 to 9,000 casualties.